Expect the costs to rise by $1 to $2 per square foot to remove existing siding or for additional stories and site conditions.

 As an experienced licensed home improvement contractor, I know first hand what it should cost for various levels — from Basic, Better, and of course the best.

 This vinyl siding cost estimator will provide you with up to date pricing for your area.
-Simply enter your zip code and the square footage, next click update and you will see a breakdown on what it should cost to have vinyl siding installed onto your home.
+Simply enter your zip code and the square footage and click update.

 |Vinyl Siding Costs||Zip Code||Sq. ft.|

 |Material Prices||$120.00 – $192.00||$168.00 – $252.00||$240.00 – $336.00|

 |Installation Cost||$252.00 – $384.00||$360.00 – $516.00||$504.00 – $648.00|

 |Vinyl Siding – Total Average Cost per square foot||$3.95||$5.40||$8.50|

 How Much Does Vinyl Siding Cost on Average?